top of page

 They would take away his heart and replace it with a mechanical pump.
 Then he could rehabilitate, still in Germany, and eventually a good donor heart could be placed.
 It was all very complicated, but it was actually our only option to have one more chance!

 On Sunday, November 24th, Sam went to Germany by helicopter.
 My oldest brother Stefan drove with me and Xanne to Bad Oeynhausen, where Sam had arrived at the hospital.
-We were allowed to see him for a while (Sam was constantly under anesthesia) and then he went into the surgeryroom.
+We were allowed to see him for a while (Sam was constantly under anesthesia) and then he went into surgery.
 Another surgery of long hours!
 At half past 2 at night, I received the redeeming phone call that the surgery had been successful!
 I agreed with the surgeon, a Dutchman, that I would meet him the next afternoon and we could discuss what was going to happen next.

 At 11 in the morning I called the hospital to ask when I was expected to see the surgeon.
 In the meantime, I was called from Intensive Care from another line.
 They asked me to come there immediately, because they had to stop the treatments.
 Completely panicked, we checked out of the hotel and drove to the hospital.
 The doctor was waiting for us and told us that many complications had occurred and that it didn't look good.
 I decided to talk to him alone to spare Xanne from the details.